Matt Duffie: Rugby union career

 Duffie has signed to play rugby union for the Blues and North Harbour in 2016.
 Duffie had become a regular starter for those teams by the end of 2016 after consistently performing for a high level.
 Duffie cemented his spot as a regular starter for the Blues in 2017, starting for the Blues against the touring British and Irish Lions side in the Blues' historic 22–16 victory over them.
 Duffie was subbed off in the 65th minute after colliding with the Lions' replacement back Liam Williams twice during the match.
 Williams was yellow-carded in the 56th minute for his second collision with Duffie.

 Following All Blacks vice-captain Ben Smith taking a sabbatical and season-ending injuries to All Black wingers Israel Dagg and Nehe Milner-Skudder and fullback Jordie Barrett, Duffie was called up to the All Blacks as an injury replacement and was named in the 37-man squad for the 2017 end-of-year tour.

 Duffie made his debut for New Zealand in the 31–22 win over the Barbarians on 4 November 2017, as a replacement off the bench for in-form winger Waisake Naholo in the 67th minute.
 Duffie made his first international start ten days later against a French XV, scoring his first international try in the 23rd minute.
 Duffie played the full match and the All Blacks went on to win 28–23, however this match does not count as an official test match.

 Post Sports Career

 In May 2022, Duffie was signed by his former club Melbourne Storm as Pathways Coach.
-On 7 January 2024, Duffie was named as the Melbourne Storm SG Ball squad.
+On 7 January 2024, Duffie was named as the Melbourne Storm SG Ball head coach.